Duosmium/blog/content/posts/feb22.md

 geekblogAnchor: true
 draft: false
 ---
+**Update 3/4/2022**: We've officially migrated to the new Duosmium site!
+Don't worry about changing your bookmarks -- loading <www.duosmium.org> will automatically take you to the new Duosmium website.

 Hey everyone!
 As February comes to a close, here's some of the things we've been working on in the past month.

 ## Competitions